fspaolo/tmdtoolbox/README.md

-## Modified TMD Toolbox
+# Modified TMD Matlab Toolbox

-Modification of the Matlab Tide Model Driver (TMD)[1] for running 'tmd_tide_pred.m' in parallel on several HDF5 files.
+Modification of the Matlab Tide Model Driver (TMD)[1] for running `tmd_tide_pred.m` in parallel on several HDF5 files.

 [1] https://www.esr.org/research/polar-tide-models/tmd-software/

-Some of the original Matlab scripts have been modified to improve performance.
+Some original Matlab scripts have been modified to improve performance.

 Modifications include replacing loops by vectorization, and improving the I/O for multiple data files and parallelization.